-Code of Business Conduct and Ethics for Employees, Executive Officers, and Directors officers (collectively, the "Codes of Conduct").
+Our board of directors has adopted a Code of Business Conduct and Ethics applicable to all of our employees, executive officers, and directors, as well as a Code of Ethics applicable to our senior financial officers (collectively, the "Codes of Conduct").
 The Codes of Conduct will be available on our website at www.1stdibs.com.
 Information contained on or accessible through our website is not a part of and is not incorporated by reference into this prospectus, and the inclusion of our website address in this prospectus is an inactive textual reference only.
 The nominating and corporate governance committee of our board of directors will be responsible for overseeing the Codes of Conduct and must approve any waivers of the Codes of Conduct for employees, executive officers, and directors.
 We expect that any amendments to the Codes of Conduct, or any waivers of its requirements, will be disclosed on our website.